accel-brain/accel-brain-code/Binaural-Beat-and-Monaural-Beat-wih-python/README.md

 This is a Python library for creating the binaural beats or monaural beats.
 You can play these beats and generate wav files.
 The frequencys can be optionally selected.

+## Description

 This Python script enables you to handle your mind state by a kind of "Brain-Wave Controller" which is generally known as Biaural beat or Monauarl beats in a simplified method.

 ## Installation